Questions?

 Film

-Have you ever wished you could go crazy and rid the world of all the obstacles you face when walking to the bus stop?
-In this totally unrealistic and made-up scenario, Things That Happen to a Girl Walking to a Bus Stop follows Girl, a person who is just trying to get to her destination but can't due to the annoying hurdles that block her path, aka disrespectful men.
-Inspired by the many times Women have been stopped and bothered while walking the streets in Austin, Texas.
-Girl goes through real-life situations; the outcome, however, are daydreams a Girl imagines because she just can't be left alone.
-Who doesn't want to go super saiyan and blast away all the annoying men that bother you?
+Have you ever wished you could go crazy and rid the world of all the problems you face when walking to the bus stop?
+In this totally unrealistic and made-up scenario, Things That Happen To A Girl Walking to a Bus Stop follows Girl, a person who is just trying to get to her destination but can't due to the annoying hurdles that block her path, aka disrespectful men.
+Inspired by the many times women have been stopped and bothered while walking the streets in Austin, Texas.
+Girl goes through real-life situations; the outcome, however, is the sweet, sweet daydream that has come to life.

 THIS IS CONSENSUAL